 A correlation of .51 is considered a strong association in the behavioral sciences.
 One question I’ve been asked is if there is such a strong correlation between usability metrics, do we need to collect both of them?
 That is, can we just estimate satisfaction scores from completion rate data and vice-versa?
 The answer is that while we could estimate one from the other, we still lose around ¾ of the information (100% minus 26%).
 When measuring abstract things like usability, redundancy is a good thing.
 If the correlation was very high, say r =.95, then one metric would explain around 90% of the other metric, there is so much redundancy that we could safely drop one and still have a good idea about the other.
 Unfortunately, such high correlations are unusual in behavioral science and in usability measurement.

-I recommend a triangulation approach of gathering multiple usability metrics.
+I recommend a triangulation services of gathering multiple usability metrics.
 No single usability metric fully describes the user experience, instead, each paints a partial picture.
 However, once you gather multiple metrics you can combine them into a composite score, which provides a single usability measure ‘SUM.’